Mamata bats for accelerating industrial development in north Bengal

 Banerjee also stressed the need to set up more homestays, which will generate employment for locals.

-The CM announced the setting up of industrial parks in Dabgram and Falakata, along with plans to set up a data centre in Siliguri.
+The CM announced four industrial parks in Dabgram and Ambari Falakata in Jalpaiguri, and Ethelbari and Jaigaon in Alipurduar, along with plans to set up a data centre in Siliguri.

+"Spanning a total of 123.28 acres and developed at a project cost of Rs 80 crore, these parks are poised to generate 4,230 new employment opportunities.
+With the completion of the Dankuni-Cooch Behar Industrial Corridor, North Bengal will truly emerge as a dynamic hub of business and industry," Banerjee said.

 She emphasised that despite a lack of central government funds for sectors such as housing, rural roads and erosion control, the state government has been running various social welfare schemes using its own resources.